Svastik73/My-RESUME/README.md

 # My-RESUME
-Personal Repo to manage the Resume...
+Personal Repository to manage the Resume...

 Inspiration from $[https://github.com/sb2nov/resume]